Golden Axe (video game): Plot

-The arcade release of the game concludes with a fourth wall breaking end sequence with some children playing Golden Axe at an arcade.
-The arcade game breaks, and the characters from within the game flood into the "real world," with the children being chased by the enemies, with the warriors in hot pursuit.
+The arcade release of the game concludes with a fourth wall-breaking end sequence depicting three children playing a Golden Axe arcade system in a closed arcade casino.
+The arcade game short-circuits and causes an electrical fire, which magically makes all the characters from within the game enter the "real world", and begin chasing the kids out of the building, while the three warriors that were the last to exit the arcade, run in hot pursuit to rescue them.